entropyxyz/entropy-docs/content/guides/deploy-a-program.md

 ---
 title: "Deploy a program"
+lead: "After writing a program, you'll need to deploy it to a network before you can interact with it.
+By the end of this guide, you will know how to deploy a program to an Entropy network."
 ---

-After writing a program, you'll need to deploy it to a network before you can interact with it.
-By the end of this guide, you will know how to deploy a program to an Entropy network.

 ## Interactive CLI